Third International Joint Conference on Electronic Voting

 - Discuss the administrative, legal, political and social risks of electronic voting;

-- Public administrations and the implementation of electronic voting;
+- Explore aspects of public administration in the implementation of electronic voting;

-- Understandability, transparency, and trust issues in electronic voting;
+- Examine understandability, transparency, and trust issues in electronic voting;

 Track on Election and Practical Experiences